A Versatile Neural Network Configuration Space Planning and Control Strategy for Modular Soft Robot Arms: Setup and Specification

 \subsection{Configuration Estimation}

-To collect accurate MSRA states and configurations, most methods use an external sensing systems like the optical tracking system shown in Figure \ref{fig2}-(A) or electromagnetic tracking systems in \cite{16AA} for accurate feedback control.
+To collect accurate MSRA states and configurations, most works use external sensing systems like the optical tracking system shown in Fig. \ref{fig2}(A) or electromagnetic tracking systems in \cite{16AA} for accurate feedback control.
 However, such systems have strict requirements on optical or electromagnetic environments and are unsuitable for real applications like agriculture and domestic environments.
-In this work, we aim to perform MSRA state control only by employing internal sensing feedback.
-Encoders in the motors are employed in this work, and some other internal sensors such as IMU\cite{21JH} and flex sensor\cite{17GG} may also be utilized for replacing the encoder and providing internal sensing feedback in future work.
+In this work, we aim to perform MSRA state control by only employing rough internal sensing feedback.
+Encoders in the motors are employed in this work, and some other internal sensors such as IMU\cite{24GP} and flex sensor\cite{17GG} may also be utilized for correcting the encoder and providing internal sensing feedback in future work.

-The encoder in the motor can measure cable displacement and serves as an internal module configuration sensor.
+The encoder in the motor can measure cable displacement and serve as an internal sensor.
+We reconstruct the configuration based on the PCC model because it is one of the simplest soft robot models and produces a clear mapping from the cable displacement to the module configuration.
 Following \cite{20CS}, we estimate module orientation based on the cable displacement.
-Three cables $c_1, c_2, c_3$ are placed in each module, and $O$ represents the plane center as shown in Figure \ref{fig2}-(C).
+Three cables $c_1, c_2, c_3$ are placed in each module, and $O$ represents the plane center as shown in Figure \ref{fig2}(C).
 In the initial state, the length of each cable and the module is $l_0$.
 During the motion, we define the cable lengths as $l_1, l_2, l_3$ and the cable displacement $a_i = l_i - l_0$, where $i=1, 2, 3$.
 Considering the low axial direction compressibility of each module, we assume that the module length does not change, and the displacements follow:

 To estimate the module configuration, first, we estimate the bending angle $\phi$ between the base plane $P_b$ and the end plane $P_e$ along with the angle $\theta$ between the neutral surface $P_n$ and the $O-c_1$ axis by